tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the system TCP stack is using.)
 Until the handshake has completed, implementations MUST accept packets from the old epoch.

-Conversely, it is possible for records that are protected by the newly negotiated context to be received prior to the completion of a handshake.
+Conversely, it is possible for records that are protected with the new epoch to be received prior to the completion of a handshake.
 For instance, the server may send its Finished message and then start transmitting data.
 Implementations MAY either buffer or discard such packets, though when DTLS is used over reliable